dekellum/marked/README.md

 Currently implemented features:

-### A vector-allocated, indexed DOM-like tree structure
+### A vector-allocated, indexed, DOM-like tree structure

-_Marked_ includes a DOM-like tree structure suitable for HTML and XML.
+The `marked::Document` is a DOM-like tree structure suitable for HTML and XML.
 This was forked from the _[victor]_ project (same author as _html5ever_) and further optimized.
-It is implemented as a (std) `Vec` of `Node` types, which reference parent, siblings and children via (std) `NonZeroU32` indexes for space efficiency.
+It is implemented as a (std) `Vec` of `Node` types, which references parent, siblings and children via (std) `NonZeroU32` indexes for space efficiency.

 ### _html5ever_ integration

 Including HTML5 document and fragment parsing and HTML5 serialization (mark-up output).
-With the `marked::Document` (DOM), parsing and serialization is measurably faster (see benchmarks in source tree) than the `RcDom` previously included with *html5ever* associated crates.
+With the `marked::Document` (DOM), parsing and serialization is measurably faster (see benchmarks in source tree) than the `RcDom` previously included with *html5ever* associated crates, and mutating the `Document` is more straightforward, via a mutable reference.

 ### Legacy character encoding support